yui540/toa/README.en.md

 A simple design of just playing the mp3 files under selected directory.

-Toa won't bother the desktop with its window size.
+Toa has just enough UI to enjoy music, so Toa won't occupy your screen.

 It also has the beautiful exterior of the flat design like below: